joaobertacchi/minesweeper/README.md

 ## Usage

-The only classe you should need to create your game are Minesweeper::Game.
+The only classe you need to create your game is Minesweeper::Game.
 Minesweeper::SimplePrinter and Minesweeper::PrettyPrinter could also be handful if you intend to create a console game.